-Page 2 of 2

-4. What is the scope of services requested?
-[What do you want accomplished via assessment funding?]
-Please be a specific as possible regarding the desired scope of services.
-(Attach additional page if needed).
-5. State detailed reasons/conditions for requesting and/or qualifying for Seminole County assessment-based funding financing, or other assistance that may be available for this improvement MSBU.
-(Attach additional page if needed).
-1 6- of a that con e reviewed the information contained in the application packet.
-I understand that community support is essential to the establishment MSBU.
-I understand and accept that the application fee and all other prepayment requirements are deemed non-refundable an any applicable credit provisions for such payments will not be available until such time as an MSBU is established, the project is bleted and assessments are collected.
-I understand that the establishment of an MSBU and any supplemental funding from the stablishment of an MSBU and any supplemental funding from the stablishment of an MSBU and any supplemental funding from the stable and local guidelines.
-Apı icant Name: Phone: Phone: Αp icant Signature: Date: Submit this application and the non-refundable application fee made payable to "Seminole County BCC" to: Seminole County MSBU Program 1101 East 1 st Street, Room 3301, Sanford, FL 32771
+Application to Create an MSBU for Utility System Access Page 2 of 2 4.
+Described current problems/concerns that you are hoping to resolve.
+Please be as specific as possible regardesired scope of services. ding the 5.
+State detailed reasons/conditions for requesting and/or qualifying for Seminole County assessment-based financing, or other assistance that may be available for this improvement MSBU.
+(Attached additional page if no of a that con we reviewed the information contained in the application packet.
+I understand that community support is essential to the estable n MSBU.
+I understand and accept that the application fee and all other prepayment requirements are deemed non-refund any applicable credit provisions for such payments will not be available until such time as an MSBU is established, the pupleted and assessments are collected.
+I understand that the establishment of an MSBU and any supplemental funding nty is a discretionary decision of the Seminole County Board of County Commissioners as subject to state and local guideline. able and project is from the App olicant Name: Phone: App plicant Signature: Date: Submit this application and the non-refundable application fee made payable to "Seminole County BCC" to: Seminole County MSBU Program 1101 East 1 st Street, Room 3301, Sanford, FL 32771